 If those figures don’t make this business the best then I don’t know what does.

 Here are 5 more reasons why the Executive Barbershop Hustle is yet the best small business in Kenya.

-- With time, haircut customers develop personal relationships with barbers — where the dresser understands the client’ styles and vice versa.
+- With time, haircut customers develop personal relationships with barbers — where the dresser understands the client’s styles and vice versa.
 This is an advantage to the house because you are guaranteed to get repeat business if the last cut was good.

 - Executive barbershop business does not require excess capital to start.